Shouree/storm-http-framework/doc/02-Storm/11-Command-line_options.md

 directories.
 These flags do not alter the default behavior, so unless you specify something else, a REPL is still launched.

-Any options without a preceeding flag are treated the same as `-i` (i.e. as the names of files or directories), with one important difference: Storm will try to execute the function `main` from these imports if they exist.
+Any options without a preceding flag are treated the same as `-i` (i.e. as the names of files or directories), with one important difference: Storm will try to execute the function `main` from these imports if they exist.
 So, to run the function `main` in the file `myprogram.bs`, one can type `Storm myprogram.bs`.
 To launch the REPL in this context, either type `storm -i myprogram.bs` or